 In all types of racing, shocks are often the first to be blamed for suspension ailments.
 By looking deeper, however; we can fix many simple mistakes that are costing you at the track.
 Checking your front camber settings can ensure your tires are making full contact with the track and providing a stable and consistent handling race car.
 A good way to verify your caster/camber settings are correct is to look at photographs of your car through a corner and also by using a tire probe immediately after a run.
 The tire needs to be completely in contact with the track throughout the corner, and not placing the entire force on just the outside edge of the tire.
-See the image below that illustrates this.
 In racing applications, body roll dramatically effects your caster/camber settings.
 As your chassis goes in to roll, the car gains camber, and the track counteracts this with banking.
 Ensuring your suspension is gaining enough camber to still maintain good tire-to-track contact is important.In addition to checking your caster/camber settings, our longer studded ball joints can assist you in achieving more camber gain throughout your suspension’s travel, thus giving you better contact through the corners.

 In circle track racing, “tie-down shock” and “easy-up shock” are two common terms used to describe valving characteristics of a shock.
 A “tie-down shock” is used to describe a shock that has stiffer rebound settings than compression settings.
-This term is widely used when describing a 4-link dirt modified right front shock.
+This term is widely used when describing a 4-link dirt modified right front shock or asphalt cars front shocks.
 An “easy-up shock” is a common term used to describe a shock with stiff compression and soft rebound.
 This term is widely used when describing a 4-link dirt modified left rear or left front shock.
 When someone is trying to describe a shock and uses one of these terms, it’s best to ask which valving they are actually describing.
 A 3-5 is considered a tie-down while a 3-12 is also considered a tie-down.
 As you can see, this term can describe two very different shocks!
 Here’s an example: A 7-3 valved right front street shock is considered an “easy-up shock” and a 3-5 valved left rear street shock is considered a “tie-down shock.”

 On both dirt and asphalt cars, it’s a good idea to fine tune your shocks based on the type of track you’re running.
 Here are some recommendations.
 Flat Tracks: On an asphalt car, utilizing slightly stiffer rebound on the left side, while softening the rebound on the right side, will generally enhance the handling of the car.
 On a dirt car, do the opposite – use softer rebound on the left side and stiffer rebound on the right side.
 Short Tracks: When changing to a shorter track, softer valvings all around usually will improve handling for dirt and asphalt cars.
 High Banked Tracks: Stiffer valvings will improve handling on both dirt and asphalt cars on tracks with a higher degree of banking.